remibm/odm-dsi-docker/dsi-runtime/docs/cluster.md

 Docker Compose.
 Used with Docker Swarm, the cluster can be hosted on multiple servers.
 The topology of the sample cluster is using 1 catalog server, 3 runtime servers, 1 inbound and 1 outbound server.
 It can be modified by changing the file `docker-compose.yaml`.
-The dsi-runtime image used can be customized with environement variable `DSI_IMG` which default value is stored in `samples/cluster/.env`.
+The dsi-runtime image used can be customized with environement variable `DSI_IMAGE` which default value is stored in `samples/cluster/.env`.
-For instance, for MacOS, `DSI_IMG=dsi-runtime-ibmjava`.
+For instance, for MacOS, `DSI_IMAGE=dsi-runtime-ibmjava`.

 To start the DSI cluster:
 ```sh